top of page

 The 1855 Bordeaux Classification, Part I: Genesis of a Market-Making Hierarchy

 A list that became a regime The most powerful financial tools don’t always look like finance.
 Sometimes they look like a simple list.
 The 1855 Classification is often presented as a dusty historical artefact, a relic from a vanished world of emperors, carriages, and sealed letters.
-But in the reality of the fine-wine market , it functions more like infrastructure: a durable system that compresses complexity into something instantly readable.
-And when a market can read somethi
+But in the reality of the fine-wine market, it functions more like infrastructure: a durable system that compresses complexity into something instantly readable.
+And when a market can read somethin

 5 min read